Sheet Harbour, Nova Scotia

 The first bank in Sheet Harbour, a branch of the Bank of Nova Scotia, was built in 1921.
 The establishment was moved to a new building in 1929, and again in 1959.
 Electrical lines were first run into the community in late 1925.
 A ground-wood pulp mill owned by the American Pulp and Wrapping Paper Co. of Albany, New York produced its first ground-wood pulp on October 5, 1925.
 Located along West River near its mouth at the head of the Northwest Arm, the mill remained in operation until it was destroyed by Hurricane Beth in 1971.
-The first efforts to bring a hospital to Sheet Harbour began in the mid 1940s sparked by Duncan MacMillan, a longtime physician in the area.
+The first efforts to bring a hospital to Sheet Harbour began in the mid-1940s sparked by Duncan MacMillan, a longtime physician in the area.
 The project was given unanimous approval at subsequent meetings, and Leslie R. Fairn was enlisted as the architect, as well as John Smiley and later Robert MacDonald, as contractors.
 Construction began in 1947 and the Eastern Shore Memorial Hospital was opened on May 24, 1949, with a ceremony in which Premier Angus L. MacDonald officiated.
 It was operated as an outpost hospital by the Canadian Red Cross until 1954, after which the local residents operated it until 1959.
 The hospital has been operated by the Nova Scotia Government thereafter.

 The East River Bridge was built across the Northeast Arm in 1957 to replace its predecessor.
 It was a 213 m long green arch bridge and its ribs were reinforced heavily in 1988.
 It was replaced by a 187 m long multi-span bridge of the same name which began construction in 2014 and opened fully on December 18, 2015.
 Marine Drive Academy, the only school in the Sheet Harbour area, was opened in 2020.
 Sidewalks were laid through the main downtown area and moorings were installed in the harbour in 2010 and 2017 respectively.
 A deep-water dock and accompanying industrial park was built in the 1990s on the western shore of the harbour.
 It serviced the Sable Offshore Energy Project, due to it being the closest terminal to the project, and is in close proximity to major intercontinental shipping routes.
-Several franchises have establishments in Sheet Harbour, including Foodland, Home Hardware and the Nova Scotia Liquor Commission.
 An RCMP detachment and a branch of the Halifax Public Libraries are present within the community as well, along with the aforementioned hospital and high school.